 Who is leading this work?

 Opening a CTS site in Brantford is a priority for the Brantford-Brant Community Drug Strategy.
 Grand River Community Health Centre is leading this effort and will be the operator of a future site.
-We are working in partnership with the Brant County Health Unit, St. Leonard’s Community Services, the AIDS Network and the Brantford Substance Users Network.
+We are working in partnership with the Brant County Health Unit, SOAR Community Services (previously St. Leonard's Services), the AIDS Network and the Brantford Substance Users Network.

 Who supports CTS?